-- a.
+- i.
+Person maintaining condition resulting in or constituting violation.
+An architect, engineer, builder, contractor, developer, agency, or any other person who participates in, assists, directs, creates, causes, or maintains a condition that constitutes a violation of this article, or fails to take appropriate action, so that a violation of this article results or persists. - ii.
+Responsibility for land or use of land.
+The owner of the land on which the violation occurs, any tenant or occupant of the property, any person who is responsible for SCMs or practices pursuant to a private agreement or public document, or any person, who has control over, or responsibility for, the use, development or redevelopment of the property. - b.
+Remedies and penalties.
+The remedies and penalties provided for violations of this article, whether civil or criminal, shall be cumulative and in addition to any other remedy provided by law, and may be exercised in any order. - 1.
+Remedies. - i.
 Withholding of certificate of occupancy.
-The city engineer or other authorized agent may refuse to issue a certificate of occupancy for the building or other improvements constructed or being constructed on the site and served by the stormwater practices in question until the applicant or other responsible person has taken the remedial measures set forth in the notice of violation or has otherwise cured the violations described therein.
-This remedy shall not apply to buildings in a single-family residential subdivision. - b.
+The city manager or other authorized agent may refuse to issue a certificate of occupancy for the building or other improvements constructed or being constructed on the site and served by the stormwater practices in question until the applicant or other responsible person has taken the remedial measures set forth in the notice of violation or has otherwise cured the violations described therein.
+This remedy shall not apply to buildings in a single-family residential subdivision. - ii.
 Disapproval of subsequent permits and development approvals.
-As long as a violation of this article continues and remains uncorrected, the city engineer or other authorized agent may withhold, and the city council may disapprove, any request for permit or development approval or authorization provided for by this article or the zoning, subdivision, and/or building regulations, as appropriate, for the land on which the violation occurs. - c.
-Injunction, abatements, etc. The city engineer, with the written authorization of the city manager, may institute an action in a court of competent jurisdiction for a mandatory or prohibitory injunction and order of abatement to correct a violation of this article.
-Any person violating this article shall be subject to the full range of equitable remedies provided in the general statutes or at common law. - d.
+As long as a violation of this article continues and remains uncorrected, the city manager or other authorized agent may withhold, and the city council may disapprove, any request for permit or development approval or authorization provided for by this article or the zoning, subdivision, and/or building regulations, as appropriate, for the land on which the violation occurs. - iii.
+Injunction, abatements, etc. The city manager, with the written authorization of the city manager, may institute an action in a court of competent jurisdiction for a mandatory or prohibitory injunction and order of abatement to correct a violation of this article.
+Any person violating this article shall be subject to the full range of equitable remedies provided in the general statutes or at common law. - iv.
 Correction as public health nuisance, costs as lien, etc. If the violation is deemed dangerous or prejudicial to the public health or public safety and is within the geographic limits prescribed by G.S.
-160A-193, the city engineer, with the written authorization of the city manager, may cause the violation to be corrected and the costs to be assessed as a lien against the property.
+160A-193, the city manager, with the written authorization of the city manager, may cause the violation to be corrected and the costs to be assessed as a lien against the property.